 You May Also Like

 - Gluten Free Zucchini Bread

 - Almond Flour Pumpkin Bread

 If you make this almond flour muffin recipe, I would really appreciate a review!
 You can find me on Instagram, Facebook, and Pinterest.
 I would love for you to follow along!
+Join my exclusive Facebook Group for a behind the scenes look.
 For more breakfast ideas, check out my Breakfast Recipes page.

 Get the Recipe: Almond Flour Muffins

 - First, preheat oven to 350 degrees Fahrenheit.
 Heavily spray a muffin pan with nonstick spray.